 Why Start This Blog?

-This blog was founded to provide a venue for my writing that didn’t fit well for the other blog site I wrote for – Patheos: Paths Through The Forests, being a host site for discussions on religious practices.
+This blog was founded to provide a venue for my writing that didn’t fit well for another blog site I wrote for, Patheos which was a host site for discussions on religious practices.
 In my case as a naturalistic pagan – someone who doesn’t believe the supernatural (deities, spirits, etc) exist, and goes about life in an earth-centered way that acknowledges that I am but one species among many in a vast network of life on this planet, and that we are reliant on this network for our own well being.
 As a result I’ve a website that is dedicated to this endeavor, based on the philosophy I stumbled into founding in my personal life searches for meaning – Ehoah.
 You can read the background to that here.

 I had since left Patheos due to the recent take over by Beliefnet and its controversial contract that provided virtually no rights to the writers who contributed to that platform.
 Followed by blocking writers from accessing and removing their writings from the site when they decided to not sign the new contract.
-Essentially holding the writing against the writer’s wishes which was against the original contract we signed.
-Instead of publicly leaving, I decided to finish the major article I was writing and publish it as planned.
-Then I transferred all my articles to my personal blog site here, and deleted everything from Patheos so they couldn’t hold my writings against my will when I left.
-I may have gotten paid with this new contract, but I do not think its worth being denied my writing if or when I left.
+Essentially holding the writing against the writer’s wishes.
+Instead of publicly leaving and being blocked like others had.
+I decided to finish the major article I was writing and publish it as planned, see if that would lead to a blocking in and of itself because of the controversial nature of the article toward fundamental Christianity.
+If not (which was what happened) then transfer all my articles to my personal blog site here, and deleted everything from Patheos so they couldn’t hold my writings against my will when I left, leaving only a so long post for our readers (The new contract denied ‘goodbye’ posts to stay up for more than a week).
+I may have gotten paid with this new contract, but I do not think its worth being denied my writing if or when I left, let alone helping finance a corporation that has ties to Christian Fundamentalism that denies other’s rights.
 So that is the story behind my leaving Patheos.
+Patheos had since blocked my access to the platform and put Lupa and I’s writing back up from their own back ups.

 The primary reason was to keep on top of my crafting and writing, because a prominent piece of advice for writers to get out of writing block is to keep writing to get your jive back.
 For the crafting side of things it adds some helpful reminders on the progress and encourages me to, you know, finish them… while at the same time show others how they can do some nifty things too!
 Because I love spreading the crafting bug!